Could a tongue tie be affecting your singing? What singers need to know

 The discovery

-After 13 years of coaching, my own coach noticed something unusual about my tongue.
+After 13 years of being a vocal coach, my own coach noticed something unusual about my tongue.
 A specialist then confirmed I had a grade 4 (compensating to grade 3) tongue tie — pretty severe, but less visually obvious than the stereotypical “anterior” tie.

 Note: You may hear “anterior” or “posterior” used to describe tongue ties.
 Labels aside, any restrictive tie can be problematic for singers if it limits function.